Simply: Root Canals

-They can be used to save a tooth rather than extract it – preventing other teeth from drifting out of place, and forgoing the need for replacement with an artificial tooth such as an implant, partial bridge, or denture.
+A root canal is often used to treat or save teeth that are damaged, infected, or necrotic (dead).
+Most importantly, a root canal can save a tooth rather than extract it – preventing other teeth from drifting out of place and forgoing the need for replacement.
+In other words, there’s no need for an artificial tooth such as an implant, partial bridge, or denture.

-How is a Root Canal performed?
+How Is A Root Canal Performed?

 A root canal is an endodontic procedure and often falls under endodontic or basic restorative services.
 (Some plans may have it listed as a “Major” dental procedure.)

-After having an examination with your dentist, you can ask your dental office to submit an estimate directly to your insurance for you or to provide you with an estimate form.
+After being examined by your dentist, you can ask your dental office to submit an estimate directly to your insurance or provide you with an estimate form.

-Reviewed by Hammad Afif, D.D.S.
+This post was reviewed by our very own Hammad Afif, D.D.S.